 HSB

-With its international orientation, HSB has an extensive network of over 390 partner universities worldwide.
-It is one of only a few universities of applied sciences (HAW) in Germany that is part of an EU-funded European University: the STARS EU (Strategic Alliance for Regional Transition European University) university alliance.
-HSB offers a wide range of over 70 degree programmes in engineering, natural sciences, economics, social sciences and health sciences and has almost 9,000 students.
+With its international orientation, HSB has an extensive network of around 360 partner universities worldwide.
+It is one of only a few universities of applied sciences (HAW) in Germany that are part of an EU-funded European university: the STARS EU university alliance (Strategic Alliance for Regional Transition European University) .

+HSB offers a wide range of more than 70 degree programmes in engineering, natural sciences, economics, social sciences and health sciences.
+It has almost 9,000 students.
 The International Graduate Centre (IGC) is an excellent further education institution for young professionals from all over the world and working people from the region.

 faculties